FGCU Library | 3rd Floor | Room 322 | (239) 590-7658 | Open to the Public: M-F 9:00 a.m. - 5:00 p.m.

 Special Collections houses rare, fragile, and unique materials including manuscripts, early printed books, photographs, sheet music, and ephemera.
 The University Archives houses the historical record of Florida Gulf Coast University.
 Strengths of the collections include Southwest Florida history, forensic anthropology, ichthyology, mid-twentieth century photojournalism, and regional environmental studies.
 If you are interested in donating to our collections, please see our donation guidelines.

-The University Archives and Special Collections Department supports active learning and engagement through biannual exhibitions in our gallery and reading room.
+The University Archives and Special Collections Department supports active learning and engagement through biannual exhibitions in our third floor galleries and first floor reference area.
+Exhibitions highlight FGCU's special collections as well as traveling exhibts and collections on loan from other libraries and museums.

-The finding aids will allow you to explore and search the collections.
+The online finding aids will allow you to explore and search collections which are physically located on the 3rd floor for viewing by appointment.
 The current finding aids are not representative of the total FGCU University Archives and Special Collections.
-Check back often we are continually working to make them available.
+Check back often as we are continually working to make them available.

 A cooperative initiative of the public universities of Florida to provide digital access to important source materials for research and scholarship.
 Projects may involve a single university or may be collaborative efforts between a university and partners within or outside of the state university system.